With gofmt, you can format Go source code in the opened file or in the whole Go project.

 To format code in the current project, go to.

 To format code before you commit your changes into VCS, select the Go fmt checkbox.
-For more information about committing your changes, see Commit and push changes to Git repository.
+For more information about committing your changes, refer to Commit and push changes to Git repository.

 With goimports, you can automatically update your Go import lines (add missing and remove unreferenced imports).